Producer Price Index (PPI) Data for Nonresidential Building Construction Sector — Contractors, NAICS 238

 With the release of data for July 2008, the Bureau of Labor Statistics expanded the Producer Price Index (PPI) by introducing indexes measuring the changes in output prices received by four groups of construction trade contractors performing poured concrete, roofing, electrical, and plumbing/HVAC work on nonresidential buildings.
-These indexes are classified under PPI-specific 2002 North American Industry Classification System (NAICS) codes, 23811X, 23816X, 23821X, and 23822X.
-Historical data for these industries date to December 2007.
-These indexes are the final measures to be developed and published by PPI as part of its Nonresidential Building Construction (NRBC) initiative.
-These indexes appear in table 5 of the PPI Detailed Report and are available online through the BLS website.
+These indexes are classified under PPI-specific 2002 North American Industry Classification System (NAICS) codes.

 Each of the four special trade indexes are intended to represent national average price movement for that special trade on a combination of new, nonresidential (commercial and industrial only) building construction activities and nonresidential building maintenance and repair work.
 These indexes exclude residential work as well as additions, renovations and non-building construction.
 The indexes further exclude pre-construction site preparation work, post-construction landscaping, reclamation work, architectural fees, and building design fees which are not costs incurred when erecting the structure itself.

 Each of the four trade contractor indexes is created by aggregating contractor-specific data previously collected for new construction activities for the four building types (warehouses, schools, offices, and industrial buildings) with data separately collected for maintenance and repair work performed by each of the contractors.
-A detailed description of data collection for new construction activities can be found at: www.bls.gov/ppi/ppinrbc.htm
+A detailed description of data collection for new construction activities can be found on the PPI Nonresidential Building Construction Sector (NRBC) Initiative webpage.

 Collection of the data for maintenance and repair work utilized established PPI procedures and methodologies.
 Specifically, the maintenance and repair work for which respondents provide data was selected from each firm's recently completed in-scope transactions.